 In 2008, the Jubilee partnered with FilmFest KC — another Kansas City-based film festival, to become Kansas City FilmFest.
 Some members of the former FilmFest KC Board joined the Kansas City Filmmakers Jubilee governing board, while others joined the Heartland Advisory Board.
 This partnership changed the game for the festival.
 While the Jubilee mostly focused on short films, the partnership with FilmFest Kansas City brought with it Reel Spirit, a children’s film competition showcase and screenings of feature-length films and documentaries from across the globe.

 In 2009 the festival needed more screens for growing audiences and moved from the Tivoli in Westport location to the downtown area, renting out three theaters in AMC’s Mainstreet Theater.
 In 2012 Alamo Drafthouse Cinema took over management of the theater that had served as the main KC FilmFest venue over the previous four festivals.
 Reel Spirit, the children’s competition, became an official part of Kansas City FilmFest and added video camps for children in 2013.
-After 4 years at the location 1400 Main in the Kansas City Power & Light District, the festival once again needed to add more theatres, and moved to the Cinemark Palace on the Country Club Plaza.
+After four years at the location 1400 Main in the Kansas City Power & Light District, the festival once again needed to add more theatres, and moved to the Cinemark Palace on the Country Club Plaza.